papinet/papiNet-API/2.0.0/purchase-order.md

 #### Interaction 0 of Scenario A (Authentication)

-The authenticated _customer_ sends an API request to the _seller_ in order to be authenticated, and gets an _access_token_:
+The _customer_ sends an API request to the _seller_ in order to be authenticated, and gets an _access token_:

 ```text
 curl --request POST \